 As a general rule, it should be cooked for 1 minute per 1 litre of milk once it starts boiling again after adding the sugar/yolk.
 For this recipe, you will need 250ml of Milk so the custard should be cooked for another 15 seconds after it starts to boil again.

-Putting together the Mini Fruit Tarts with Custard
+Putting together the Mini Custard Tarts

 The last step is to put all of the elements together to create the most delicious little summer Strawberry Tartlets with Custard!

 First, check that the Custard’s temperature went back down to Room Temperature.
 You want it still fluid to be able to pour it into the tart crusts, but not hot.
 If it seems to have set, simply loosen it with a whisk.